If you want to endorse a candidate, please follow these steps:

 1. Please fill out this endorsement form using instructions outlined below in Section V: 4 of the EPP.

-2. Submit the form to the online dropbox here or in person to the SAO office (HUB 232) before the Endorsement Filing Deadline – May 7th at 5:00PM.
+2. Email the form to firstname.lastname@example.org, or submit in person to the SAO office (HUB 232) before the Endorsement Filing Deadline – May 6th at 5:00PM.

 3. The EAC requires at least one officer from every RSO or University recognized student group filing an official endorsement to attend an EAC co-sponsored forum held before the endorsement deadline.
 Failure of a representative officer to attend will disqualify that RSO or group’s endorsement from being listed in official elections materials or ASUW publications.
 The EAC will have a check in and check out sheet at each of these events to keep track of attendance.
 See the EAC calendar for forum dates.